mhuang74-blog/proteiosic/content/posts/qsv_lessons.md

 __No need for Rust Debugger__

-I sunk in a few days trying to get LLDB and GDB debugging working.
+I sunk in a few days trying to get LLDB and GDB debugging flow working.
 The payoff was too small.
 I am sure I would need such powerful tools someday, but for my simple and occasional needs, `dbg!()` is enough.

 __Fmt is a Friend, and Clippy is a Mentor__

-I received some complaints for my first few PR's because I never got used to running `cargo fmt`.
+I received some complaints for my first few PR's because I wasn't used to running `cargo fmt`.
 Same with `cargo clippy`.
 Then I found that I could be sloppy with my whitespaces and indentations as long as I run Fmt later.
 And Clippy made me feel like having a personal mentor standing over my shoulders to check my newbie Rust code.

 __Cargo Check on Save__

-I had disabled cargo check on save for a while because my laptop would almost freeze with all th work it's doing.
-Then I picked up [Zero to Production in Rust](https://algoluca.gumroad.com/l/zero2prod) and decided to give it another try to decrease perceived compilation time.
+I had disabled cargo-check-on-save for a while because my laptop would almost freeze with all the work it's doing.
+Then I read the first section of [Zero to Production in Rust](https://algoluca.gumroad.com/l/zero2prod) and decided to give it another try in order to decrease perceived compilation time.
 It made a night and day difference to my productivity!
-Compilation errors appears immediately after making changes and visually indicated on the source code in vscode.
+Compilation errors appear immediately after making changes, all visually annotated right with the source in vscode.

 __It's Okay to Upgrade the Compiler__

 I don't ever remember upgrading the compiler so frequently in Java or Python land.
-In the span of a week, qsv would actually pick up new Rust language features, and I would be forced to upgrade my own Rust version in order to compile.
+Just a few days after new Rust release, qsv would actually pick up new Rust language features, and I would be forced to upgrade my Rust version in order to compile.
 With Rustup, it just worked.

 __Rust likes Memory__